elysia090/Lab/docs/IPC.md

 12.3.4 If remaining <= 0, blocking operation MUST return Timeout without calling futex_wait.
 12.3.5 If timeout is None, futex_wait MUST be called with NULL timeout.
 12.3.6 On ETIMEDOUT, blocking operation MUST return Timeout.
+12.3.7 Implementations SHOULD use a monotonic clock source for deadline tracking (e.g., CLOCK_MONOTONIC).
 12.4 Not-empty wait (consumer)
 12.4.1 Consumer waits only when empty.
 12.4.2 pop_blocking(timeout) loop